infinity3arc3/CMF251-GameDEV/README.md

 # CMF251-GameDEV Concept Art
-This is the open repository for CMF251 Concept Art.
-Only add concept art files here.
+This is the open repository for CMF251, game development.
+Explore the various branches in order to find where you should post files.

 ## How to use for basic members:
 Github is an application which will allow us to organize and control our update files when developing our major project this semester.